-- Master Slave Jumper Settings: In the example above, the left braking module is set as the Master (JP7 is the downward position) and the right module is in Slave Mode (JP7 is in the upward position). - Wiring Notes: All Control wiring between the drive, braking module and braking resistor must be twisted and run separate from all Power wiring.
+Master - Slave Jumper Settings: In the example above, the top braking module is set as the Master (JP7 is the downward position) and the lower module is in Slave Mode (JP7 is in the upward position).

+Wiring Notes: All Control wiring between the drive, braking module and braking resistor must be twisted and run separate from all Power wiring.